milosgajdos/ml-examples/rlang/logisticRegression/README.md

 With BGFS optimization (default):

 ```
-$ Rscript computeModel.R "data/data1.csv" "csv" FALSE FALSE
+$ Rscript computeModel.R "data/data1.csv" "csv" FALSE
 Loading training set: data/data1.csv
 Running logistic regression optimization
 Optimal regression cost: 0.210038055121323
 Computed model parameters: -19.4945779724232, 0.164422831499694, 0.1535173797787
 ```

 With Nelder and Mead optimization (this ignores gradient function for some reason).
-This method is run by `optim` function by default if no optimization method is specified explicitly (If you want to verify this you **must modify the code** of `logisticRegression.R` script):
+This method is run by `optim` function by default if no optimization method is specified explicitly (**If you want to verify this you must modify the code** of `logisticRegression.R` **script and remove explicit method parameter**):

 ```
-$ Rscript computeModel.R "data/data1.csv" FALSE FALSE
+$ Rscript computeModel.R "data/data1.csv" "csv" FALSE
 Loading training set: data/data1.csv
 Running logistic regression optimization
 Computed model parameters: -25.1647048465922, 0.206252402073044, 0.201504607481281
 ```

 ### Regularization and feature mapping
+Project also provides a possibility to compute **regularized** logistic regression.
+If you wish to regularize the regression with some parameter `lambda`, you must supply it as an argument/parameter.

-Project also provides a possibility to compute **regularized** logistic regression. `quadrFeature.R` R script implements a simple function that can be used to add new features into the original features matrix `X`.
+You can also perform feature mapping to simulate more complex model.
+You can see an example of this in `quadrFeature.R` R script which implements a simple function that can be used to add new features into the original features matrix `X`.
 The function can be passed in as a parameter to `logisticRegression` function to compute extra features suitable when dealing with complex models.

-In general, any feature mapping function can be passed to `logisticRegression` function as a parameter, but if you decide to do so you **must** also set `mapfeature` parameter to `TRUE`; otherwise the feature mapping function will be ignored!
+Any feature mapping function can be passed to `logisticRegression` function as a parameter.

 Example usage (R environment is loaded in below example):
+**Note that we have to specify particular cost and gradient step functions!**

 ```
 > list.files()
 > [1] "computeModel.R"       "data"                 "logisticRegression.R"
 > [4] "quadrFeature.R"       "README.md"
 > invisible(sapply(c("logisticRegression.R", "quadrFeature.R"), source))
-> logisticRegression("data/data2.csv", regularize=TRUE, lambda=1, mapFeature=TRUE, mapFunc=quadrFeature)
+> logisticRegression("data/data2.csv", lambda=1, costFunc=lrCostRegFunc, gradFunc=lrGradRegFunc, mapFunc=quadrFeature)
 Loading training set: data/data2.csv
 Running regularized logistic regression optimization for lambda: 1
 Optimal regression cost: 0.529002742805693